jhalterman/jhalterman.github.io/_posts/2016-07-31-multi-threaded-testing.md

 latch.await();
 ```

 In this approach, we're sharing a `CountdownLatch` between the main test thread and our message handler thread.
 The main thread is made to wait on the latch and the test thread releases the waiting main thread by calling `countDown()` on the latch after the message has been received.
-We no longer need to sleep for 1 second; our test only takes as long as it needs to.
+We no longer need to sleep for 1 second, our test only takes as long as it needs to.

-## Ship it!?
+## Ship It!?

 With our new `CountdownLatch` awesomeness, we start writing multi-threaded tests like it's going out of style.
 But pretty quickly we notice that one of our test cases blocks forever and isn't finishing.
 What's going on?
 Consider the message bus scenario: the latch is made to wait, but it only releases after a message is received.
 If the bus is broken and the message is never delivered then our test never completes.
 So let's add a timeout to the latch: